Here are a few pictures

 With this system, a very large area is excavated before pipes are laid in a similar manner to underfloor heating.
 The pipes are protected with sand, then the area is back-filled

 This is a spring source trench where the spring water flows through a gravel bed.
 The coils are large enough so that no glycol is needed in the system.
 The spring drops to 8°C in winter, and the circulating water never drops below 4°C into the heat pump.

 Underfloor heating designed specifically for use with heat pumps.
 Awaiting liquid screed.

 This shows upstairs that has both floor and wall heating.
-This type of cappilliary wall mat can give very low heated water temperatures so gives excellent results
+This type of capillary wall mat can give very low heated water temperatures so gives excellent results

 Some archive pictures

-This intersting Austrian ground source heat pump uses relatively benign refrigerant R290.
+This interesting Austrian ground source heat pump uses relatively benign refrigerant R290.
 The refrigerant runs directly in the ground pipes (DX).
 It is also variable (inverter) drive

-This prototype 2kW GSHP unit uses R290 (propane) refrigerant and an efficienct rotary compressor.
-Its a very simple system for a low-energy house.
+This prototype 2kW GSHP unit uses R290 (propane) refrigerant and an efficient rotary compressor.
+It’s a very simple system for a low-energy house.

 Early beginnings, 1979, Comtec Festival Milton Keynes.
+My second working heat pump.
 This is a cycle powered demo of an air-water heat pump.
-It was not until 1980 that we learn that The CFC refrigerant R12 was harmful to the Ozone Layer.
+It was not until 1980 that I learn that The CFC refrigerant R12 was harmful to the Ozone Layer.

 The copper DX evaporator is submerged in a plastic barrel where the spring water passes.
-The compressor unit on the left is connected to a radiator circuit in the house.
+The compressor unit (below) is connected to a radiator circuit in the house.